Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

 Clint Capela Insights vs. the Celtics

-- Capela has taken 8.2 shots per game this season and made 5.4 per game, which account for 7.1% and 9.6%, respectively, of his team's total.
+- This season, he's put up 7.1% of the Hawks' attempted field goals, as he's averaging 8.2 per contest.

-- Capela's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Capela's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- Defensively, the Celtics are ranked fourth in the league, giving up 111.4 points per contest.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.

-- On the glass, the Celtics are 18th in the NBA, giving up 44 rebounds per contest.
+- On the boards, the Celtics have given up 44.0 rebounds per game, which puts them 18th in the league.

-- The Celtics concede 23.1 assists per game, second-ranked in the league.
+- The Celtics are the second-ranked squad in the NBA, conceding 23.1 assists per game.

 Clint Capela vs. the Celtics